Brancato Law Firm Criminal Law FAQs

 What does it mean to be on probation or parole?

-Probation and parole let a person remain in the community instead of serving time in custody.
-Courts impose probation after a conviction, while the Department of Corrections grants parole after release from state prison.
-Both require strict compliance with conditions such as reporting, treatment, curfews, and limits on travel or contact.
-A single violation can trigger an arrest and return to custody.
-At The Brancato Law Firm, P.A., we defend clients accused of violating supervision and frequently persuade courts to avoid revocation or grant early termination when the client has demonstrated compliance.
+Probation and parole allow a person to remain in the community instead of serving time in custody, but both require strict compliance with court-ordered or Department of Corrections conditions.
+These conditions may include regular reporting, drug testing, treatment programs, curfews, travel restrictions, and no-contact provisions.
+A single violation—even a technical one—can trigger an arrest, revocation hearing, and return to jail or prison.
+At The Brancato Law Firm, P.A., we defend clients accused of violating supervision and frequently persuade courts to avoid revocation, modify conditions, or grant early termination when the client has demonstrated compliance and rehabilitation.

 What are the long-term consequences of a criminal conviction?